 Arcserve BMR Restore for Linux Server

-Build the Arcserve BMR VM using VMware:
+Steps to Build the Arcserve BMR VM in VMware:

-- Download the Linux Live CD from Arcserve and upload to your VMware datastore – Its stored on your Linux-BU VM which is part of the arcserve configuration.
+- Upload this CD to your VMware datastore.
+Note: This CD is stored on your Linux-BU VM, an integral part of the Arcserve configuration.

-- Open ArcServe UDP
+- Launch ArcServe UDP.

 - If you have multiple ArcServe nodes, make sure you have the correct one selected.